checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

 npx checkly test --env-file="./.env"
 ```

-## Managing Environment Variables using the CLI
+## Managing Remote Environment Variables using the CLI

-You can manage your global environment variables with the CLI using the `checkly env` command.
-You can list, add, update,
+Manage your remote environment variables with the CLI using the `checkly env` command.
+You can list, add, update, remove and export your global variables.

-remove and export your variables.
-Exporting is very powerful, as you can
+Exporting is very powerful, as you can:

 1. Pull in the variables from your account with `npx checkly env pull` to a `.env` file.
 2. Reference that file in your `test` command with `npx checkly test --env-file="./.env"`